lightrush/framework-laptop-formula/README.md

 ## CHANGELOG
+- Updated TL;DR command to handle Linux 5.13 and check for AX210.
 - Remove fingerprint reader prebuilt packages if updated fprintd is found.
 - Remove AX210 workaround after upgrade to Linux 5.13.
 - Increase the number of retries fingerprint auth allows.